A python package for symbolic creation and analysis of constrained multi-body systems.

 Audience and Fields of Application

 Initially, the main targeted audience was the Formula Student community.
-The motive was encouraging a deeper understanding of the modeling processes and the underlying theories used in other commercial software packages, which is a way of giving back to the community, and supporting the concept of "knowledge share" adopted there by exposing it to the open-source community as well.
+The motive was encouraging a deeper understanding of the modelling processes and the underlying theories used in other commercial software packages, which is a way of giving back to the community, and supporting the concept of "knowledge share" adopted there by exposing it to the open-source community as well.

 Currently, the tool aims to serve a wider domain of users with different usage goals and different backgrounds, such as students, academic researchers and industry professionals.